Rahul495-hub/Brain-Tumor-Detection-System/README.md

 # Brain-Tumor-Detection-System

-Project Overview
+# Project Overview
-This project implements a CNN-based model to classify brain MRI images as tumorous or non-tumorous.
-Key features:
+This project implements a CNN-based model to classify brain MRI images as tumorous or healthy.
+Designed for efficiency, the system works well on standard hardware without requiring specialized GPUs.

+Key Features:

-Binary classification with 88.7% test accuracy 1.
+🧠 Binary classification with 88.7% test accuracy

-Data augmentation to handle dataset imbalance and improve generalization.
+🔁 Data augmentation to handle dataset imbalance

-Streamlined preprocessing: Brain cropping, resizing, and normalization.
+⚡ Streamlined preprocessing pipeline

-Gradio-based web demo for easy testing
+🌐 Gradio-based web demo for easy testing

+📦 Lightweight model optimized for CPU execution